Cécile Corbel: Work with Studio Ghibli

-After promotion ended for SongBook vol. 2, Cécile still had some promo albums left, so she sent them to people she admired.
+After promotion ended for SongBook vol. 2, Corbel still had some promo albums left, so she sent them to people she admired.
 She sent one to Studio Ghibli because she had been a fan of their films for years.
-At the time, The Borrower Arrietty was in pre-production and producer Toshio Suzuki wanted a Celtic-inspired film score.
+At the time, Arrietty was in pre-production and producer Toshio Suzuki wanted a Celtic-inspired film score.
 Less than ten days later, she received an email from Studio Ghibli about her CD.
 The envelope, because it was handwritten, had caught the eye of Suzuki, and he had listened to the CD.
 He was captivated by Corbel's voice and the sound of the harp, and played the CD for the film's director and Yamaha Music.
 As a result, Corbel was assigned to write the title song of the film.
 She was later asked to write more songs.
 By 2009, she was asked to compose the whole score.
 This was the first time a non-Japanese composer had worked with the studio.

 The score combines the musical styles of Celtic folk music, medieval Turkish songs, Baroque madrigals, and Irish marches.
 It was recorded in France with a small orchestra including acoustic guitar, bass, a string quartet, bagpipes, Irish flutes, bodhrán, percussion instruments, and accordion.
 The soundtrack album won "Best Original Soundtrack Album" at the 2011 Japan Gold Disc Awards.
 It also became a RIAJ-certified gold record in Japan, where more than 200,000 copies were sold.